saltyrtc/saltyrtc-meta/Task-WebRTC.md

 end of candidates towards WebRTC or a `Map` containing the following
 fields:

-* The *candidate* field SHALL contain an SDP `candidate-attribute` as defined in the WebRTC specification in string representation.
+* The *candidate* field SHALL contain an SDP `candidate-attribute` or an empty string as defined in the WebRTC specification in string representation.
 * The *sdpMid* field SHALL contain the *media stream identification* as defined in the WebRTC specification in string representation or `Nil`.